pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-31-top-picks-2024-december/index.md

 summary: "You would expect December to be a quiet month, but it was full of interesting releases and a bunch of great resources came out."
 ---

-What a month.
+This is the last post of 2024.
+It was a really good year overall, but to keep an annual tradition I published ["A look back at 2024"](/a-look-back-at-2024/) where I revealed more.
+It was also an interesting month.
 You would expect December to be a quiet month, but it was full of interesting releases, and a bunch of great resources came out.
 Other than that, I also have some great music recommendations for you folks.

+Before you jump into top picks and music recommendations, I would like to wholeheartedly wish you a happy and healthy 2025.

 ---